simbo/gulpplug/README.md

 ### Loading gulp plugins

+By calling `plug.loadPlugins()`, [auto-plug](https://github.com/simbo/auto-plug)
-By calling `gulpplug.loadPlugins()`, *gulpplug* will use [auto-plug](https://github.com/simbo/auto-plug) to load gulp plugins defined in your projects `package.json`.
+will be used to load gulp plugins defined in your projects `package.json`.
 You can pass auto-plug options to the method.

 ## License